Sole Systems 006: Biomimicry

 Learning From The Natural World

-In this week’s Sole Systems, we’re looking at the role that the natural world has played in the development of footwear design, investigating naturally occurring examples that designers have looked to for guidance in solving human problems.
+We take a deep dive into the role that the natural world has played in the development of footwear design, investigating naturally occurring examples that designers have looked to for guidance in solving human problems.
 Looking at how creatures across the planet clad their lower limbs and the ways in which designers can use this to inspire material and structural innovation in footwear production.
 Afterall, there is no better designer than nature itself.

 Biomimicry, in its simplest terms, is a design philosophy which looks to the natural world to find solutions for complex human issues, harnessing the expertise of organisms and ecosystems that have been developed through thousands of years of evolution and natural selection.
 Biomimicry has been widely used not just in product design but more commonly in the design of transport, architecture, computers, and even agricultural and city planning.